Skip to main content

 However, it is impossible to discuss a new Superman without acknowledging the legacy of the actors who came before.
 Each embodied a specific facet of the character.
 Christopher Reeve was sincerity incarnate, a classical Hollywood star whose earnestness was so complete that he made the impossible feel plausible.
 Brandon Routh, in his turn, was a melancholic echo of that sincerity, playing a hero out of time, a ghost of a more optimistic age.
 And Henry Cavill was a physical deity, a man who looked less like he was playing Superman and more like he was sculpted from Kryptonian marble for that very purpose.
 He possessed an unmatched physical presence, embodying the “god among us” aspect of the character.

 This philosophical choice is also reflected in the very design of the film’s world.
-Gunn has resurrected a “Silver Age” aesthetic, not as mere nostalgia, but as a core tenet of his storytelling.
+Gunn has resurrected a Silver Age aesthetic as a core tenet of his storytelling, not as mere nostalgia.
 Metropolis is a dream of a city, a utopia rendered in clean lines and wide-open skies perpetually bathed in a warm light.
 It is a world without shadows, without grime, without the oppressive weight of a corrupt history.

 Initially, I found this relentless brightness to be sterile and uninteresting.
 It lacked the texture of reality.
 But as the film progressed, I began to see it not as a failure of imagination, but as a deliberate and defiant choice.
 In a genre that has become increasingly dark and deconstructionist, the film’s visual language is an act of rebellion.
-It dares to suggest that hope is not a naive fantasy, but a worthy aspiration, and that a world built on our better angels is a world worth fighting for.
+It dares to suggest that hope is a worthy aspiration, and that a world built on our better angels is a world worth fighting for.

 Ghostly Glasses, Absent Clark

 If the film’s greatest strength is its thoughtful portrayal of Superman, then its most profound and inexplicable weakness is its almost complete sidelining of Clark Kent.
 Unless my memory is playing tricks on me due to the film’s sheer narrative density, we are given only a handful of fleeting moments with Clark as a distinct character.
 There is a powerful scene with Lois in her apartment, and a few establishing shots of the Daily Planet that do little to ground him in his human life.
-For a movie so deeply invested in the humanity of its hero, this is a staggering miscalculation.
+For a movie so deeply invested in the humanity of its hero, this is a serious miscalculation.

 This film denies us that essential drama for Clark.
 By focusing so overwhelmingly on Superman, it avoids the most compelling questions about his existence.
 Is the mild-mannered, slightly clumsy Clark Kent a deliberate, carefully constructed performance designed to make people underestimate him?
-Or is that the “real” man, the farm boy from Kansas who has to suppress his true, gentle nature every time he dons the cape and becomes a global icon?
+Or is that the “real” man - the farm boy from Kansas who has to suppress his true, gentle nature every time he dons the cape and becomes a global icon?
 The film never seems interested in exploring this tension.

 Sins of the Father

 For decades, one of the central challenges of writing Superman has been the problem of his perfection.
 How do you create compelling conflict for a man who is essentially a god?
-The traditional solutions: kryptonite, magic, villains who are his physical equal … are all external.
+The traditional solutions - kryptonite, magic, villains who are his physical equal - are all external.
 They challenge his body, but rarely his soul.
 The revelation that Kal-El’s Kryptonian parents sent him to Earth not as a refugee but as a conqueror, a biological seed for a new Kryptonian empire, is a staggering and brilliant solution to this problem.

-This masterstroke recasts his entire heroism.
-Every act of selfless kindness is no longer a simple expression of his good nature; it is an active, conscious, and perhaps difficult rebellion against his programmed purpose.
-It suggests that his goodness is not a given, but a hard-won choice he must make every single day.
-It provides him with the kind of psychological and moral weight that makes a character truly timeless.
+This recasts his entire heroism.
+Every act of selfless kindness becomes an active, conscious rebellion against his programmed purpose.
+It suggests his goodness is a hard-won choice he makes every day.
+It gives him the psychological and moral weight that makes a character last.

 The film attempts to resolve this through a theme of American individualism: you are not defined by your parents or your heritage; you choose who you want to be.
 While a fine theme on its own, its application here is clumsy and culturally myopic.
 The film presents Kryptonian culture as monolithically “evil” or “backwards.”
 We experience their world through the distorted lens of Lex Luthor’s propaganda.
 Their language is presented as harsh, their motives as sinister.
 The film’s solution is for Kal-El to find salvation by wholly embracing his wholesome, all-American upbringing in Smallville, Kansas, and utterly rejecting his foreignness.
 It’s a narrative of assimilation through purgation, which is not how healthy cultural integration works.
-A more nuanced story would have allowed Clark to struggle with this duality.
-He could have found a way to honour the memory of the parents who gave him life, to perhaps even find beauty and value in aspects of Kryptonian culture, while simultaneously and fiercely rejecting their imperialist ideology.
+A more honest story would have let Clark sit with this duality.
+He could have found a way to honour the memory of the parents who gave him life, to perhaps find beauty and value in aspects of Kryptonian culture, while simultaneously and fiercely rejecting their imperialist ideology.
 The film, in its rush for a simple resolution, opts for a binary choice: be Kryptonian and evil, or be American and good.

 Imagine Lex Luthor, in a move of cold, calculated genius, forgoes a monster attack.
 Instead, he leaks the complete, verified, and untranslated Kryptonian message to every news outlet and government on Earth.
 The world is thrown into chaos.
 Their god, their protector, their symbol of hope, is revealed to be the advance scout for an invasion.
 The very foundations of global security are shattered.
 Protests erupt in the streets.
 Armies are mobilized.
 He is declared a global threat.
 For the first time, Superman is truly, utterly alone, feared by the very people he has sworn to protect.
 Now, imagine the scene that should have followed.
 Superman doesn’t fight his way out of this problem.
 He confronts it.
 He flies to the (useless) UN General Assembly in New York.
 The chamber is thick with fear and hostility.
 He doesn’t enter as a god descending from on high, but as a supplicant, a man asking to be heard.
 And he gives a speech.